fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 When she returns to Ishmael, she finds either him or an angel scratching the ground with their heel or finger, whereupon water begins flowing and Hajar collects some or dams it up.
 This spring or well is known as Zamzam which fulfills the thirst of piligrims in Mecca p to recent days.
 The name of the well comes from the phrase Zomë Zomë, meaning "stop flowing", a command repeated by Hajar during her attempt to contain the spring water.

-> The Prophet (PBUH) said, "The best water on the face of the earth is the water of Zamzam; it is a kind of food and a healing from sickness."
+> The Prophet ﷺ   said, "The best water on the face of the earth is the water of Zamzam; it is a kind of food and a healing from sickness."
 >Saheeh al-Jaami, 3302

 </details><details><summary>